-In terms of para 12.18 of SEBI Master Circular on Mutual Funds dated June 27, 2024 read with SEBI Circular dated June 8, 2023, mutual funds can participate in repos in corporate debt securities as per the guidelines issued by RBI from time to time, subject to the following conditions:
+In terms of para 12.18 of SEBI Master Circular on Mutual Funds dated June 27, 2024, mutual funds can participate in repos in corporate debt securities as per the guidelines issued by RBI from time to time, subject to the following conditions:

 - a.
-The gross exposure of the Scheme to repo transactions in corporate debt securities shall not be more than 10% of the net assets of the Scheme. - b.
-The Mutual Funds can participate in repos on following corporate debt securities:. - 1.
-Listed AA and above rated corporate debt securities - 2.
-Commercial Papers (CPs) and Certificate of Deposits (CDs)
+The gross exposure of the Scheme to repo transactions in corporate debt securities shall not be more than 10 % of the net assets of the Scheme. - b.
+The Scheme shall participate in repo transactions only in AA and above rated corporate debt securities. - c.
+In terms of Regulation 44 (2) of the Securities and Exchange Board of India (Mutual Funds) Regulations, 1996, the Scheme shall borrow through repo transactions only if the tenor of the transaction does not exceed a period of six months.